GHB / GBL

 - Feeling that you are using too much?

-- Are you worried about friends or acquaintances and want advice or tips on how to cope as a friend*?
+- Are you worried about friends or acquaintances and want advice or tips on how to deal with the situation as a friend?

 - Feeling that you are using too much?
 The drug advice services in your area will be happy to help you!